ostranme/theavgdev/content/posts/button-hover-effect.md

 ---
-title: ":star2: A Quick Button Hover Effect"
+title: ":crystal_ball: A Quick Button Hover Effect"
 summary: How to create a magic hover effect on buttons!
 date: "2021-02-04"
 draft: false
 slug: hover-button
 tags:
 - css
+- ui
 ---

 I’ve always been fascinated by random animations and effects that spice up the user experience.
 I recently stumbled across a button on website that had a hover effect that caught my eye.
 I know there are countless tutorials on how to create stylish buttons, so here's another one to add to the mix.
 Although small and ultimately meaningless I found the button interesting so here's my attempt at recreating it.